First Generation

 In the Name of God Amen I Elizabeth O'Kelly of chatham county and state of North Carolina, Being in soundness of mind do constitute this my last will and Testament cordially and solemly, according to the true and honest intention of these premises.
 First as to my body and soul God being the former of my body and the father of my spirit I surrender them at him will my body to the earth from whence it came and my soul to God who gave it in full assurance of a resurrection and a comfortable hope of acceptance.
 As to my my temporal property, it is my will to dispose of as follows to wit, Item, I give to Dinah Pilgrim two hundred dollars as (I?) rather leave

-Note - (Dinah Pilgrim was one of the slaves) it in the hands of my Executor to put it out on Intrust for her to live on as, he sees she stands in need of.
+1783 in Mecklenburg.) it in the hands of my Executor to put it out on Intrust for her to live on as, he sees she stands in need of.
 Also, I lend her a pare of cards and wheal one big trot pail and pigins and tubs flat irons coffee mill a half dozen little plaits (plates) two dishes a case of knives and forks two basens and net trunks sugar bon? (bowl?) and coffee pot, during her natural life and at her death, if any be left it is to come back after paying those for the trouble they will be at for keeping her and be divided as I shall now name. |

 Item, I give to my son John O'Kelly one dollar and what he has already received to him and his heirs forever.
 Item, I give and bequeath to Josiah Atkins one dollar and what he has already received to him and his heirs forever after my just dets are paid it is my will and desire that ll my property moneys in hand notes and a accounts be divided equally between Mary E. O'Kelly, John McCauley, Franklin O'Kelly, Leslie O'Kelly heirs one share, Lucinda Anderson William J. O'Kelly, James T. Barbee Thomas J. Fowler Vilina B. O'Kelly Mary T. Bilbo and Molsey Massey, If a free woman has a wright to do what she pleases with her own.
 I constitute this my last will and Testament Moreover I appoint Franklin O'Kelly Executor to this my last will and Testament In witness whereof I have hereunto set my hand affirmed my seal this September the 4th, 1832 Alfred Moring Henry Moring Elizabeth O'Kelly (X her mark) The foregoing last will and Testament of Elizabeth O'Kelly decd, was duly proven in open court at May Term 1833 by the Oath of Alfred Moring a subscribing witness thereto and ordered to be recorded whereupon Franklin O'Kelly the Executor therein named appeared in open Court and